freddavies/PypeIt/doc/tutorials/hires_howto.rst

    .. image:: ../figures/hires_std_fluxed.png
       :width: 48%

-   *On the top, example of the spectroscopic zeropoint fit for order 58.
-On the bottom, the standard star spectrum flux-calibrated using the generated sensitivity function.
+   *On the left, example of the spectroscopic zeropoint fit for order 58.
+On the right, the standard star spectrum flux-calibrated using the generated sensitivity function.
 The true archival standard star spectrum is also shown in green for comparison.*